4ravind-b/4ravind-b/README.md

 💡 What I Contribute

   I’m adding code, programs, and simulations that I did for my courses... and some of my own projects where I get to pretend I’m a mad scientist of the tech world. 🧪⚙️

+  Got a cool idea?
+Fork this repo and try it out!
+Learning is more fun when we do it together. 🤝